Thorsten

 The Old English equivalent of the Scandinavian and Norman name is Thurstan, attested after the Norman conquest of England in the 11th century as the name of a medieval archbishop of York (died 1140), of an abbot of Pershore (1080s) and of an abbot of Glastonbury (1090s).

 The English surname Thurston is presumably derived from this given name.

-The English given name Dustin is derived from a surname which in origin may have been derived in turn from the Scandinavian given name.
+The English given name Dustin is derived from a surname which in origin has been derived in turn from the Norman name Tustin, variant form of Turstin, Tostain, Toutain, etc. themselves from Old Norse given name Þorsteinn.

 As a modern given name, Thorsten and Torsten also see some popularity in the English-speaking world and in German-speaking Europe.